syncfusion-content/javascript-docs/js/WebAPI/DocIO.md

 [POST&nbsp;&nbsp;/Api/DocIO/GenerateWordDocument](http://js.syncfusion.com/demos/ejServices/api/DocIO/GenerateWordDocument)

-It is used to create a Word document with text, image and tables.
+It is used to create a simple Word document with text, image and tables.

 ### URL parameters